Jul 19, 2024

 With the vehicles in position, engines turned off and the surrounding area safe, you’re ready for Step 2.

-Now, locate the positive and negative terminals on your dead battery.
-If your car’s dead battery is somewhere weird, note the location of the positive and negative connection points you tracked down in Step 1.
+Now, locate the positive terminal and negative terminal on your dead battery.
+If your car’s dead battery is somewhere weird, note the location of the positive post and negative connection points you tracked down in Step 1.

 These are connected to the battery, and hooking up to these points is the same thing as connecting to the battery itself.

-Remember that positive terminals are marked with a + and usually identified with red color.
+Remember that the battery's positive terminal is marked with a + and usually identified with red color.
 Negative terminals or connection points are black in color.
+Your booster cables are also color coded and will have positive red clamps and negative black clamps to match the terminals on the batteries.

 The main reason to identify the negative battery terminal is to make sure you know the difference between it, and the positive one.
 Avoid hooking up to the negative terminal of either battery, using grounding points instead.